smellslikegithub/openglTemplatingEngine/readme.md

         - In modern opengl we are required to define the **vertex** and **fragment shader** of our own.
 - Additional Implementations
     - Added logging library statically
+    - Fixed a bug where glew was not initialized

+- TODO: Continue from pg 33, chapter 5.5 Linking Vertex Attributes

 ---